 대메뉴 바로가기 본문 바로가기

-The Korea Space Launch Vehicle (KSLV-II) program is a national space development project with the budget of KRW 1.957 trillion over ten years.
-Its goal is to develop an independent space launch vehicle capable of putting a 1.5 ton multi-purpose satellite into low earth orbit at 600~800km altitude.
+The Korea Space Launch Vehicle (KSLV-II) development project is a national space development project with a budget of KRW 1.957 trillion over ten years.
+Its goal is to develop an independent Korea Space Launch Vehicle capable of putting a 1.5 ton multipurpose satellite into low orbit at 600~800km altitude.